maths/moodle-qtype_stack/stack/maximasrc/basen/description.md

 defining the digits and the hard limit of 36, changing the logic at this level is not enough.
 Student input will only turn to `stackbasen` objects if lexer level rules and AST-filters agree on the acceptable digits.
-And one cannot adjsut those through author accessible means.
+And one cannot adjust those through author accessible means.
+It is however, possible to use string inputs and suitable redefinition of certain functions to go further.